 Original Medicare and Medicare Advantage are the two main types of Medicare.

-Original Medicare is available in parts A, B, and D, and Part C takes the form of a bundled plan called Medicare Advantage.
+Original Medicare is available as parts A, B, and D. Part C is a bundled plan called Medicare Advantage.

-For any of these policies, a plan holder can grant power of attorney to a trusted party or caregiver in case they become unable to manage their affairs.
+A person who participates in any of these policies can grant power of attorney to a trusted individual or caregiver in case they become unable to manage their affairs.

-This means that they can administer the policy on behalf of the plan holder and view information.
-In some states, caregivers can receive payment for looking after relatives.
+This means that the person with power of attorney can administer the policy on behalf of the plan holder and view their medical information.
+In some states, caregivers can receive payment for caring for relatives.